 It is very common for community water systems to have trace amounts of contaminants in their drinking water, and they are required to inform the public that these exist.
-The following list outlines common contaminants in most community water systems and explains their origins.
+The following list out-The best way to maintain high-quality lines common contaminants in most community water systems and explains their origins.